alimac/git-for-you-and-me/README.md

 <img src="custom/images/rebase-1.png">

 Note:
-- In step 1, git temporarily "lifts" all of the commits since beginning of the branch
+- In step 1, git temporarily "lifts" all of the commits from the branch we are rebasing ("test")
 - Then applies commits from master branch (branch we are "rebasing on")